hannotify/javas-concurrency-journey-continues/sections/2-the-journey-so-far.md

 * I'm a Java Champion and an Oracle ACE.
 * I am @hannotify on Twitter, Mastodon or Bluesky.

-(It'll always be called Twitter to me)
-(About the handle: get notified of everything Hanno does.
+(Let's keep calling it Twitter, just to annoy Elon) (About the handle: get notified of everything Hanno does.
 I thought it was rather clever - my wife disagrees with me though, she thinks I'm an major geek!)

 * I post about things I like, as everyone does I suppose.
 * Java Development, Concurrency, Version Control, Sustainability and making music.
-* If you're into that stuff, by all means give me a follow on one of your favourite social networks!
+* If you're into that stuff, by all means give me a follow wherever you like to keep track of your network!